-Disciplinary Action: the process taken when information comes to the attention of the YEMSA Medical Director that an EMT Optional Scope accreditation holder has committed any act or omission that appears to constitute grounds for disciplinary action under the Health & Safety Code, Division 2.5.
-It is not a punishment on the individual - it is an administrative action against the accreditation to ensure that the public's health and safety is protected.
-Depending on the facts and circumstances of the individual case, the actions may range from denial of a accreditation for a minor offense to actual accreditation revocation for serious matters that put the public's health and safety at risk.
+Disciplinary Action: the process taken when information comes to the attention of the YEMSA Medical Director that a Paramedic accreditation/license holder has committed any act or omission that appears to constitute grounds for disciplinary action under the Health & Safety Code, Division 2.5.
+It is not a punishment on the individual - it is an administrative action against the accreditation/license to ensure that the public's health and safety is protected.
+Depending on the facts and circumstances of the individual case, the actions may range from an administrative fine for a minor offense to actual license revocation for serious matters that put the public's health and safety at risk.

-Disciplinary Cause: means an act that is substantially related to the qualifications, functions, and duties of an EMT Optional Scope and is evidence of a threat to the public health and safety, per the Health & Safety Code, Division 2.5, Chapter 7, § 1798.200 (c).
+Disciplinary Cause: means an act that is substantially related to the qualifications, functions, and duties of a Paramedic and is evidence of a threat to the public health and safety, per the Health & Safety Code, Division 2.5, Chapter 7, § 1798.200 (c).